 Her family includes her husband, two children, and two cats, Ivy and Margaret.
 She enjoys exercising, reading, and spending time with family.

 Ashley joined Marion Animal Hospital in September 2007, and became the Office Manager in March of 2009.
 She has 2 cats, Marley and Oliver, whom she adores very much.
-Ashley and her husband recently got married, and she is enjoying married life.
-She and her husband Tim are planning on starting a family sometime soon.
-In her spare time she likes to help her father on his farm, and hobbies include tractor pulling with her husband, Tim.
+Ashley and her husband, Tim, recently welcomed home a new baby.
+In her spare time she likes to help her father on his farm, and hobbies include tractor pulling with her husband.
 A few things Ashley enjoys doing at the Clinic are talking to the clients, drawing blood, placing IV Catheters, dentals and taking X-Rays.

 Kari joined Marion Animal Hospital in August 2009.
 Kari enjoys spending time with her husband and daughter, Olivia.
 Kari has a rescue Schnauzer - Tom, and a Maine Coon - Oscar.
 For fun, Kari enjoys crafting, cooking, and hanging out with her friends.